klaufel/awesome-design-systems/README.md

 ### Accessibility (a11y)

 - [Accessibility for developeres](https://www.invisionapp.com/inside-design/accessibility-for-developers/) - 5 simple ways developers can help improve and enforce website accessibility.
-- [Stark](https://www.getstark.co/) - Eempowers you to design with accessibility in mind from conception of brand to fruition of product.
+- [Stark](https://www.getstark.co/) - Empowers you to design with accessibility in mind from conception of brand to fruition of product.
 Contrast checker, colorblind simulation and color suggestions.
 - [The A11Y Project](https://a11yproject.com/) - A community-driven effort to make web accessibility easier.
 See [resources](https://a11yproject.com/resources/) section.

 ### Design tools articles